Select Your Style

 • Unable to move the eyes properly

-First, doctors can perform a visual test.
-After that, diagnostic test is suggested to know the bacteria.
-A test is performed to know whether the person has orbital cellulitis or preseptal cellulitis.
-Preseptal cellulitis is also a bacterial eye infection that is less severe than orbital cellulitis and demands immediate treatment.
+Following that, doctors recommend a diagnostic test to identify the bacteria and determine whether the person has orbital cellulitis or preseptal cellulitis.
+Preseptal cellulitis is also a bacterial eye infection, albeit less severe than orbital cellulitis, and requires immediate treatment.

 Preseptal cellulitis happens in eyelid tissue at the front of the orbital septum.
 If left untreated, it can increase to become orbital cellulitis.